agalue/opennms-drift-kubernetes/README.md

 ![Diagram](diagram.png)

-For learning purposes, `Helm` charts and `operators` are avoided for this solution on the main components, with the exceptions of the Ingress Controller and Cert-Manager.
+For learning purposes, `Helm` charts and `operators` are avoided for this solution on the main components, except the Ingress Controller and Cert-Manager.
 In the future, that might change to take advantage of these technologies.

-This deployment contains a full distributed version of all OpenNMS components and features, with high availability in mind when possible.
+This deployment contains a fully distributed version of all OpenNMS components and features, with high availability in mind when possible.

 There are some additional features available in this particular solution, like [Hasura](https://hasura.io/), [Cassandra Reaper](http://cassandra-reaper.io/) and [Kafka Manager](https://github.com/yahoo/CMAK) (or `CMAK`).
+All of them are optional (added for learning purposes).

 ## Minimum Requirements